Arrowhead Stadium: 1980s–present

 offense against the Cleveland Browns, 2021.

 In 1984, the Jackson County Sports Authority re-evaluated the concept of a fabric dome.
 The concept was disregarded as being unnecessary and financially impractical.
 Arrowhead hosted the Drum Corps International World Championships in 1988 and 1989.

 In 1991, two Diamond Vision screens shaped as footballs were installed.
 In 1994, other improvements were made and natural grass playing surface was installed, replacing the original artificial AstroTurf playing field.

 In 2009, Arrowhead Stadium completed the installation of a multimillion-dollar integrated system from Daktronics.
 Two high definition video displays were retrofitted into the existing football-shaped displays in both end zones.
 Approximately 1,625 ft of digital ribbon board technology was also installed in the stadium.

 In 2013, Arrowhead Stadium started using a new playing surface known as NorthBridge Bermudagrass.
-The reason the team made the switch was due to the cold weather tolerance, rapid recovery and aggressive rooting.
+The reason the team made the switch was due to the cold weather tolerance, rapid recovery, and aggressive rooting.

-In 2021, the Chiefs sold the naming rights for Arrowhead Stadium to GEHA, renaming it GEHA Field at Arrowhead Stadium.
+A naming rights deal with GEHA, based in nearby Lee's Summit, resulted in the adoption of the alternative name GEHA Field at Arrowhead Stadium beginning March 2021.
+The agreement began at the start of the 2021 season and was slated to end in January 2031 with the expiration of the leases for the Chiefs and Royals with Truman Sports Complex owner, the Jackson County Sports Complex Authority.

-Arrowhead Stadium will be one of the hosts for the 2026 FIFA World Cup and it is scheduled to undergo small renovations in the years ahead.
-Seating capacity is expected to be reduced in the corners of the end zones to comply with FIFA field regulations.
-Space would also have to be made for hospitality and media seating (outside of the stadium's already existing press box).
-The field will also undergo improvement to its ventilation system.
+Arrowhead Stadium was one of the hosts for the 2026 FIFA World Cup and it is scheduled to undergo small renovations in the years ahead.
+Seating capacity was reduced in the corners of the end zones to comply with FIFA field regulations.
+Space also had to be made for hospitality and media seating (outside of the stadium's already existing press box).
+The field also underwent improvement to its ventilation system.
 In February 2024, renovations were announced and showcased.
 The renovations were scheduled to begin in 2027 if an extension of a 3/8-cent sales tax from Jackson County, Missouri, voters was approved; however, the sales tax extension failed to pass.

+On December 22, 2025, the team announced their intention to leave Arrowhead Stadium for a new stadium to be built in Wyandotte County, Kansas, scheduled to open in time for the 2031 NFL season and paving the way for Arrowhead Stadium to be demolished following the 2031 NFL season.

+The original "Arrowhead Stadium" moniker was restored on August 5, 2026.